leylasrknt/GWAS-/README.md

 ## Gene Networks
 The gene networks are used during to create a final gene network are shown separately.
 ## Results and Figures
-The results of the this study are found in the PermGWAS.ipynb and GWAS_Python_R_code.ipynb
+The results of the this study are found in the PermGWAS.ipynb and GWAS_Python_R_code.ipynb.
 ## Scripts
 The scripts are used during study and addtional computtainal scripts are shown.